FIXTradingCommunity/fix-simple-binary-encoding/v2-0-RC2/doc/05SchemaExtensionMechanism.md

 Message templates and repeating groups may be extended with new fields.
 However, the extension mechanism does not support extension of composite types that back existing fields.

+Extension of a non-repeating component, where `numInGroup` is restricted to 1, follows the same constraints and rules as a repeating group for extension.

 This specification only details compatibility at the presentation layer.
 It does not relieve application developers of any responsibility for carefully planning a migration strategy and for handling exceptions at the application layer.

 ### Constraints